ckoyuncu/topicmodeling/README.md

 # topicmodeling

-Repo that contains the scripts for Research Master's Thesis about Topic Modeling.
+Repo that contains the scripts for Research Master's Thesis about LDA Topic Modeling.

-# includes
+# Structure

-- `guardian_lda.ipynb` - Notebook containing the pre-processing, modeling, and plotting for The Guardian
+- `datasets` - folder with raw datasets for TheNew York Times and The Guardian
-- `nyt_lda.ipynb` -  Notebook containing the pre-processing, modeling, and plotting for The New York Times
+- `human_coherence` -  folder with topic intrusion tool and notebook for model training
-- `nytimes_eng.py` - Scraper for New York Times
+- `lda` - folder with preprocessing, lda topic modelling, and plotting scripts
-- `tguardian_eng.py` - Scraper for The Guardian
+- `scrapers` - folder with web scrapers for The New York Times and The Guardian